“The art of eating is more difficult to master than the art of cooking” —Controversial Cook

 They had wine too but the good ones that were French and expensive were only available in posh hotels and restaurants while pubs and off licences sold only a few cheap foreign plonks that most people rarely bought or drunk.

 But is it as they say?
-In this restaurant I will sometimes explore the validity of such self appointed culinary grand title.
+In this site I will sometimes explore the validity of such self appointed culinary grand title.